 To qualify as a Texas resident, you must live in Texas for one year and establish a domicile in Texas before enrollment and you must be either a U.S. citizen or permanent resident.
 If you are claimed as a dependent on a parent's most recent federal tax return, you will be classified based on the parent's qualifications for residency.

 The general residency classifications for tuition purposes are as follows:

 Your residency classification is based on rules and regulations established by the Texas Higher Education Coordinating Board.
-If you have questions about residency, contact the Admissions and Records Office.
+If you have questions about residency, contact the Admissions and Enrollment Office.

 If you are returning to ACC after an absence of one year, or are a recent high school graduate who has been enrolled in ACC classes while in high school, you must submit the residency form.

-If your current address is not in the ACC District, you must provide proof of physically residing in the district.
+If your current address is in the ACC District, you must officially update your address with the college before the published deadlne.
 This is required before tuition status can be adjusted.
-Residency documentation must be submitted to the Admissions and Records Office.
+Residency documentation must be submitted to the Admissions and Enrollment Office.
 Any residency status revisions submitted after the published deadline becomes effective the following term.
 All P.O.
 Box addresses are classified as out of district.
 A physical mailing address is required for in-district tuition classification.